-Since 2017, Teresa has served as critic on Multiculturalism for the Official Opposition, and as a member of the Select Standing Committee on Children and Youth.
+Since 2017, Wat has served as the critic on Multiculturalism and as a member of the Select Standing Committee on Children and Youth.

-From 2013-2017, she served as the Minister of International Trade, and Minister Responsible for the Asia Pacific Strategy and Multiculturalism.
+From 2013 to 2017, she served as the Minister of International Trade, and Minister Responsible for the Asia Pacific Strategy and Multiculturalism.
 She also served as a member of the Cabinet Committee on Strong Economy and the Priorities and Planning Committee.

 Before entering politics, Teresa was News Director at Channel M Television (now OMNI TV) and was instrumental in the launch of the first-ever live Cantonese, Mandarin, and Punjabi daily television news programs in British Columbia.
 She was also the News Editor of Ming Pao Daily News, and the President and CEO of Mainstream Broadcasting Corporation, a multicultural broadcasting station.
 Prior to immigrating to Canada in 1989, she worked extensively in the communications industry in Hong Kong and Singapore.